 The cool serene power of a glacier field is something that is hard to describe.
 Being able to climb over and through glaciers is something that pictures can never really give you a sense of.

-The Columbia Icefield runs between Jasper and Banff, and it definitely is a spot you don’t want to miss.
-The glaciers really do show off the cool blue hue seen in pictures.
-If you are feeling adventurous be sure schedule an ice walk on Athabasca Glacier.
+The Columbia Icefield runs between Jasper and Banff, do not miss it.
+The glaciers show off the Artic blue hue seen in pictures.
+If you are feeling adventurous book an ice walk on Athabasca Glacier.

 Mount Edith Cavell – my personal favorite place in Alberta!

-Mount Edith Cavell completely blew me away.
-It surpassed every photo I have ever seen and for a minute I felt like I was in Antarctica.
-Seeing this massive glacier up close and personal was truly an experience I will never forget.
+Mount Edith Cavell is absolutely breathtaking.
+It surpassed every picture I have ever seen and for a moment I felt like I was in Antarctica.
+Seeing this massive glacier up close and in person was an experience I will never forget.

 The Mount Edith Cavell hike is a very easy one, it is also pretty quick, maybe 20 minutes total?
 When we went the parking lot was almost completely empty so that is always a good sign.

-IMPORTANT: Make sure you go before October 15 because that is when the road to get to Mount Edith Cavell closes for the winter.
+IMPORTANT: October 15 is when the road to get to Mount Edith Cavell closes for the winter.
+Make your plans accordingly!

 If you do one thing in Jasper National Park, it needs to be this!
 You can read our full post on Mount Edith Cavell here.